-Operating combinations of rolling stock compliant and non-compliant with this TSI

-When forming a train from a mixture of compliant and non-compliant rolling stock, operational procedures shall be implemented to ensure that a minimum of two wheelchair spaces compliant with this TSI are provided on the train.
+4.4.2.16.4.4.2.17.
+Operating combinations of rolling stock compliant and non-compliant with this TSI two wheelchair spaces compliant with this TSI are provided on the train.
 If toilets are available on the train, it shall be ensured that wheelchair users have access to a universal toilet.